Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # In memory

-An [InMemoryDataNode](../../../reference/#taipy.core.data.in_memory.InMemoryDataNode) is a specific data node used to model any data in the RAM.
+An `InMemoryDataNode^` is a specific data node used to model any data in the RAM.
 To add a new in_memory data node configuration, the `taipy.configure_in_memory_data_node` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), an optional parameter can be provided.